Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 1. Most popular categories

-A pivot table was used to calculate the top 5 most popular categories by the cumulative sentiment score
+A pivot table was used to calculate the top 5 most popular categories by the cumulative sentiment score.

 ![popularity pivot](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/4d02449d-e3d6-45d1-b204-e1433ecbeab4)

-The top 5 categories are animals, science, healthy eating, technology, food.
+The top 5 categories are animals, science, healthy eating, technology, and food.

-2. Number of unique categories and amount of reactions to most popular category
+2. Number of unique categories and amount of reactions to the most popular category

-The following pivot table was used to provide these additional information
+The following pivot table was used to provide this additional information

 ![reactions pivot](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/2e52b31f-efcb-4a55-9be7-ecf18fdbcf55)

-The number of unique categories are 16 and animal, the most popular category had 1897 reactions.
+The number of unique categories is 16, and animal, the most popular category, had 1897 reactions.

 3. Month with the least number of reaction